zhouxiaopang-9675/netbox/docs/models/wireless/wirelesslink.md

 ### Pre-Shared Key

 The security key configured on each client to grant access to the secured wireless LAN.
 This applies only to certain authentication types.

+### Distance

+The numeric distance of the link, including a unit designation (e.g. 100 meters or 25 feet).